 What are the benefits of reading to babies?

 Reading together can be a wonderful bonding experience, as well as helping your baby to develop their language and social skills.
 Teaching children that reading is fun is the best way to ensure they’ll continue to read for pleasure independently.
+And ‘reading for pleasure is the single biggest indicator of a child’s future success, more than their family circumstances, parents’ educational background or their income’, found the Organisation for Economic Co-operation and Development.

 In this video, Dr. Pamela High, from HASBRO Children’s Hospital, and Susanna Beckwith, from literacy program Reach Out and Read, discuss the positive language, cognitive and emotional effects that reading can have on children.